 - He could run off.

 - He will meet other dogs.

 As we discussed above, Corgis are herding dogs, and they have a considerable amount of prey drive too.
-So, when you take your Corgi for an off leash session, he could chase after small animals like frogs, squirrels, cat or chicken.
+So, when you take your Corgi for an off-leash session, he could chase after small animals like frogs, squirrels, cats, or chickens.

 We all know that Corgis are not such an aggressive dog breed.
 But in some cases, corgis tend to be aggressive toward people and other dogs for several reasons.